ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.hidden.md

    VSI_ADDRESS=$(ibmcloud is floating-ip-reserve fip-lamp-1 --nic-id $NIC_ID --resource-group-name default --json | jq -r '.address')
    ```
    {:pre}
-1. Connect to the server with SSH.
+1. Connect to the server with SSH, notw that it may take a minute for the newly created server to be accessible via SSH.
    ```sh
    ssh root@$VSI_ADDRESS
    ```